RULES OF ENGAGEMENT FOR VANGELINE THEATER AND NEW YORK BUTOH INSTITUTE STUDENTS

 TEACHING BUTOH while being a student of Vangeline/Vangeline Theater

-I have been studying Butoh with Vangeline Theater for quite some time.
+I have been studying Butoh with Vangeline Theater for a while.
 Can I teach Butoh?

 If you develop an interest in teaching Butoh or sharing Butoh exercises, we ask that you seek permission from Vangeline or Vangeline Theater teachers before using any Butoh technique or exercises learned during your participation in our classes and workshops.